 Spotting in the days leading up to your period can be a sign of low progesterone.
 Spotting before or after ovulation is typically a sign of estrogen imbalances.
 When estrogen is high and then drops (like when we ovulate) that large drop can lead to spotting.

 A Heavy Period

 A heavy period is defined by using 16 or more super tampons or losing more than 80ml of blood.
-The most common cause of a heavy period is low progesterone since progesterone thins the uterine lining.
-When we don't have enough we progesterone, the uterine lining doesn't get thinned out, which leads to a lot more blood.
+The most common cause of a heavy period is low progesterone, since progesterone thins the uterine lining.
+When we don't have enough progesterone, the uterine lining doesn't get thinned out, which leads to a lot more blood.
 The only way we make progesterone is through ovulation.
 Thyroid dysfunction is very common and can lead to low progesterone levels since we use thyroid hormone in the ovaries.
 Conditions such as endometriosis and adenomyosis also lead to heavy periods.

 Menstrual Cycle Awareness

 By now, you likely realize how insightful monitoring your period can be, but what else should we monitor to gather information from our bodies?